ATAF on Facebook

 The course will begin on the 4 August 2014

 3 Months (Approximately 4 hours per lesson, and 1 lesson per week)

-The online course module is an introductory course on Tax Treaties, restricted to ATAF countries, whose membership fees are up to date and EAC member countries only.
+The online course module is an introductory course on and is offered free of charge to to ATAF member states.